-"Our recommendation is that it is reasonable to use cumulative doses of at least 400,000 IU if 25OHD level is <20 ng/mL.
-For levels >20 ng/mL but lower than 32 ng/mL a cumulative dose of at least 250,000 IU would be reasonable."
+"Our recommendation is that it is reasonable to use cumulative doses of at least 400,000 international units (IU) if 25OHD level is < 20 ng/mL.
+For levels > 20 ng/mL, but lower than 32 ng/mL a cumulative dose of at least 250,000 IU would be reasonable"

-The American Academy of Pediatrics recently recommended treating children with 25OHD levels <20 ng/mL with cumulative vitamin D doses between 140,000 and 600,000 IU given for a period of 8 to 12 weeks (119,120).
-Factors such as protein-losing enteropathy and malabsorption caused by intestinal inflammation may lead to treatment failures with regimens toward the lower end of the proposed doses in children with IBD.
-Lacking clinical trials of the efficacy of any regimen in the treatment of hypovitaminosis D in children with IBD, we propose the use of cumulative doses of at least 400,000 IU if the 25OHD level is <20 ng/mL and at least 250,000 IU if the 25OHD level is >20 ng/mL but lower than 32 ng/mL.
+Rate: Poor-C: The American Academy of Pediatrics recently recommended treating children with 25OHD level < 20 ng/mL with cumulative vitamin D doses between 140,000 IU to 600,000 IU given over a period of 8 to 12 weeks .
+Factors such as protein losing enteropathy and malabsorption due to intestinal inflammation may lead to treatment failures with regimens towards the lower end of the proposed doses in children with IBD.
+Lacking clinical trials of the efficacy of any regimen in the treatment of hypovitaminosis D in children with IBD, we propose the use of cumulative doses of at least 400,000 IU if 25OHD level is < 20 ng/mL and at least 250,000 IU if 25OHD is > 20 ng/mL, but lower than 32 ng/mL.
 In our experience compliance with daily regimens is low in adolescents, especially those burdened with several other daily medications for their chronic illness.
-Therefore, we recommend weekly dosing with 50,000 IU, if possible.
+Therefore, we recommend weekly dosing with 50,000 IU if possible.

-The literature suggests that vitamin D_3 (cholecalciferol) is superior to vitamin D_2 (ergocalciferol) in raising vitamin D levels (121,122); however, lacking studies comparing the 2 in children with IBD we could not recommend 1 form over the other.
-A related study is nearing completion at Children's Hospital Boston.
+Literature suggests that vitamin $D_3$ (cholecalciferol) is superior to vitamin $D_2$ (ergocalciferol) in raising vitamin D levels $^{121,\ 122}$ .
+However, lacking studies comparing the two in children with IBD we could not recommend one form over the other.
+Such study is nearing completion at Children's Hospital Boston.

 Restoration of vitamin D stores, especially if hypovitaminosis D is accompanied by secondary hyperparathyroidism, could lead to sudden hypocalcemia, resulting from suppression of parathyroid hormone and bone remineralization occurring after vitamin D stores are replete.
-This phenomenon was frequently encountered after parathyroidectomy for primary hyperparathyroidism, and is referred to as hungry bone syndrome (123).
-To avoid this serious complication, we recommend that adequate calcium intake is secured simultaneously with vitamin D repletion regimens above (Table 2).
+This phenomenon was frequently encountered after parathyroidectomy for primary hyperparathyroidism, and is referred to as "hungry bone syndrome" .
+To avoid this serious complication we recommend that adequate calcium intake is secured simultaneously with vitamin D repletion regimens above (see Table in B. 3.)